 It seems that there is something going on that causes Excel to be busy with itself.

+Does anyone know what might cause this strange behaviour?
 I tried everything I could think of without success and I'm lost now.

 We are using Excel 2003 in an XP Professional SP2 environment and most of our computers have 512 MB RAM.

 i had a file with 10,500 lines, 18,000 kb and it seemed slow to load (about a minute) every time i made changes and then saved it or reopened it.

 so i broke the file up into 3 smaller files by cutting and pasting. i deleted all empty lines and columns beyond the file content. i defragged my compter. i cleared all excess format in job history - but -

 one file now has 3,900 lines, 22,300 kb and takes 4 minutes to load.

 one file now has 2,000 lines, 20,100 kb and takes 4 minutes to load.

 one file now has 4,900 lines, 14,500 kb and takes 1 minute to load.

 I have attached a workbook that I want to be updated by the user.
 It contains a number of vlookups that to refer to a data source on a server communal to all users.
 I wondered if there would be anything that could be done in the workbook to help speed up an update?